NuGet/docs.microsoft.com-nuget/README.md

 ## Conventions

+In general, if you don't see something described here, look in editing markdown files for examples, with the exception of files in the Release Notes which are legacy content and haven't been as thoroughly edited.

 ## Language level and terms

 Because our docs can be localized into many languages other than English, topics should be written at what's called the "fifth-grade" reading level, or what a typical 11-12 year old child would understand.
 In other words, avoid using college-level words if possible.